 Meta: Senior Interaction Sound Designer leading cross-functional partnerships on software and hardware audio experiences for Quest VR

 Interaction Sound Design is a central group at Meta, functioning like an in-house shop that partners with product groups from all sides of the company.
 We gathered twice weekly for design critiques to collectively sharpen our assets, analyze larger initiatives where audio would be integral, and cheer each other on.
 The caliber of work that emerged was astonishing.
-To say I learned a lot doesn’t come close to doing it justice, and I'm so excited to bring my heightened sharpness to the processes and teams I'll join in the future.
+To say I learned a lot doesn’t come close to doing it justice, and I'm so excited to bring my sharpened Design Systems approach to the processes and teams I'll join in the future.

 I shipped sounds for VR software and hardware: system level features in Quest and Quest Pro, spatial audio to support personal safety features in Horizon, and I was leading the aesthetic direction and sonic prototyping work for our group on the future of hands-first interactions in VR.